+Company

+1 Year

-Company 1 Year 10 Years (Annualised) 2.1% 8.4%
+10 Years (Annualised)

 The Directors regard the Company's NAV total return as being the overall measure of value delivered to shareholders over the long term.
 Total return reflects both the net asset value growth of the Company and also dividends paid to shareholders.
 The Investment Manager's investment style is such that performance is likely to deviate materially from that of any broadly based equity index.
-The Board considers the most useful comparator to be the MSCI All Country World ex-US Index, As explained on page 6, the Board has decided to use the net version of this Index, which accounts for withholding taxes.
-Over the past year, the benchmark has increased 4.5% on a total return basis and over ten years it has increased by 7.2% on an annualised total return basis.
+The Board considers the most useful comparator to be the MSCI All Country World ex-US Index.
+As explained above, the Board has decided to use the net version of this Index, which accounts for withholding taxes.
+Over the past year, the benchmark has increased by 4.5% on a total return basis and over ten years it has increased by 7.2% on an annualised total return basis.

-A full description of performance and the investment portfolio is contained in the Investment Review, commencing on page 16.
+A full description of performance and the investment portfolio is contained in the Investment Review, below